ABS-CBN: Events

-Production Facilities
+Production facilities

 ABS-CBN Broadcasting Center

-The ABS-CBN Broadcasting Center is the company's historic headquarters and media complex, located in Diliman, Quezon City.
+The ABS-CBN Broadcasting Center is the company's headquarters and media complex, located in Diliman, Quezon City.
 First inaugurated in 1968, it was considered the most advanced television broadcast facility in Asia at the time, serving as the main hub for ABS-CBN's television and radio operations.
-The complex houses state-of-the-art studios, technical facilities, production offices, and administrative departments, supporting the creation of news, entertainment, and digital content for multiple platforms.

-The Broadcasting Center has played a central role in the development of Philippine media, hosting the production of many of the country's most iconic television programs and serving as the headquarters for ABS-CBN News, Star Magic, and other key divisions.
-It remains a prominent media landmark and a symbol of innovation and excellence in the Philippine broadcast industry.
+The Broadcast Center was also significant for the first EDSA revolution as it was one of the first media networks who was taken over to announced Ferdinand Marcos fleeing the country.
+It is planned to be demolished on a later date, along with the Millennium Transmitter.

 ABS-CBN Soundstage

 The ABS-CBN Soundstage in San Jose del Monte, Bulacan, serves as the company's main production hub.
-Opened in 2018 and built to international standards, the complex features multiple state-of-the-art soundstages, backlot areas, post-production suites, and support facilities.
+Opened in 2018, the complex features multiple state-of-the-art soundstages, backlot areas, post-production suites, and support facilities.
 The soundstage complex enables ABS-CBN Studios to produce high-quality television series, films, variety shows, and live events, while supporting co-productions and collaborations with international partners.
-The facility is equipped with advanced lighting, audio, and camera systems, as well as adaptable set constructions and dedicated dressing and rehearsal rooms, allowing for efficient, large-scale, and technically sophisticated shoots.
+It is equipped with advanced lighting, audio, and camera systems, as well as adaptable set constructions and dedicated dressing and rehearsal rooms.

-The ABS-CBN Soundstage has played a significant role in raising production standards in the Philippines and positioning ABS-CBN as a regional leader in content creation for both local and global markets.

-Digital online media platforms

-ABS-CBN has transformed into a leading digital media company through its dedicated digital division, ABS-CBN Digital Media, which manages platforms such as ABS-CBN.com, iWant, YouTube, and Netflix for global content distribution and audience engagement.
-With a focus on digital content creation and delivery, iWant serves as its flagship streaming service, while ABS-CBN.com is the main news and entertainment portal for Filipinos worldwide.
-By pioneering live streaming and on-demand viewing, ABS-CBN has established itself as a dominant force in Philippine digital media and among overseas Filipino communities.